-The LOBs and Corporate Functions have primary responsibility for the identification of the compliance, conduct, and operational risks inherent within their day-to-day business activities, consistent with standards established by CCOR.
-CCOR provides oversight and independent assessment of the risks identified by the LOBs and Corporate Functions and, where appropriate, escalates any new or emerging risks.
+The LOBs and Corporate Functions have primary responsibility for the identification of the compliance, conduct, and operational risks inherent within their day-to-day business activities.
+CCOR provides oversight and independent assessment of the risks identified by the LOBs and Corporate Functions and, where appropriate, escalates any new or emerging risks or issues.